NicolaiRidani/django-cms/docs/gettingstarted/create-new-project.rst

 toolbar, from where you can log in and manage your website.

-If you are not already familiar with django CMS, you can take a few minutes to run through the basics of the :ref:`django CMS tutorial for users <user-tutorial>`.
+If you are not already familiar with django CMS, you can take a few minutes to run through the basics of the :ref:`django CMS tutorial for users <editor-documentation>`.